About

 Lighting Designer

-Chris is a Lighting and Video Designer.
-Following his completion of the Technical Production course at the Adelaide Centre of the Arts, Chris has continued to develop his experience across theatre, dance, and other live events in Australia including:
+Chris is a lighting and video designer from Adelaide, South Australia.
+Following his completion of the Technical Production course at the Adelaide Centre of the Arts, Chris has continued to develop his experience across theatre, dance, and other live events in Australia and internationally.

 Production Credits